ricsanfre/pi-cluster/docs/_docs/logging.md

 Logstash deployment is not supported by ECK operator
 {{site.data.alerts.end}}

-Fluentd/Fluentbit as well support ARM64 docker images for being deployed on Kubernetes clusters with the built-in configuration needed to automatically collect and parsing containers logs.
+Fluentd and Fluentbit both support ARM64 docker images for being deployed on Kubernetes clusters with the built-in configuration needed to automatically collect and parsing containers logs.

 ## Why EFK and not ELK